 If you do decide to act, move quickly and decisively.
 Don’t ignore a loss-making division or product line.

-2. Decide who should go
+2. Decide which roles should go

 When making strategic redundancies, examine your organisation, and what’s successful and what’s not.